siddhit/siddhit/README.md

 - 👋 Hi, I’m @siddhit
-- 👀 I’m interested in product management
+- 👀 I’m a PM @ Fyusion.
-- 🌱 I’m currently learning about APIs
+- 🌱 I’m currently learning about and working with APIs
-- 💞️ I’m looking to collaborate on API projects using the MERN stack
 - 📫 Reach me on LI at https://linkedin.com/in/SiddhitSanghavi!